drowrin/orpheus/content/posts/hellblade-2.md

 hallucination.
 Even some of the other characters may be hallucinations.
 That's why so many of the challenges Senua faces mirror her own internal struggles.
 She's experiencing her _internal struggles_ as _external_, **because that's how her mind works**.
-The authors were able to turn the narrative metaphores into physical things in such a beautiful, cinematic way.
+The authors were able to turn the narrative metaphors into physical things in such a beautiful, cinematic way.
 It adds a lot of layers to the storytelling.
 I'm sure each time I replay this, I'll notice another place that this comes into play.